juliard/CollaboroSecretImage/README.md

 # Collaboro Secret Image
-The original image is uploaded in CollaboroSecretImage\Resources
+The original image is uploaded in CollaboroSecretImage\Resources folder.